orkhanahmadov/laravel-goldenpay/README.md

 GOLDENPAY_MERCHANT_NAME=your-merchant-name
 ```

-To use the package you need instance of `Orkhanahmadov\LaravelGoldenpay\Goldenpay`.
+To use Goldenpay service you need instance of `Orkhanahmadov\LaravelGoldenpay\Goldenpay`.
 You can instantiate this class using Laravel's service container, for example by injecting to your controller

 ``` php